A Clear and Present Danger?

 This conference was generously sponsored by the Lynde and Harry Bradley Foundation.
 The Bradley Foundation is a private, independent grant making organization based in Milwaukee.
 A Bradley Foundation grant was awarded to General Howard for the planning and execution of this conference.
 In addition, findings from the conference will be published in a 2013 McGraw-Hill book on the terrorism-trafficking nexus.

 Additionally, the support of the Middlebury Institute of International Studies has been invaluable in putting on this conference.
 Both the venue and additional funding has been provided by the Institute.

 Photo (left to right): Moderator Colleen Traughber; Panelists: Brita Sands, Nathan Poffenberger, Lauren Silver, Alexander Wells.

 Detailed Agenda and Speaker Bios

-Find more information about the speakers who made the 2013 Nexus conference a success.
+Read about the speakers at the 2013 Nexus conference.

 Photo: General Howard opens the Nexus conference.

 The conference was live-tweeted.
 To find tweets from the conference, use the hashtag #nexustt2013.

 Find pictures of the welcome reception and the conference on Flickr.